kazurayam/StopTestCaseAfterGivenNumberOfStepFailures/README.md

 This test case emits 10 times of step failures. the `fail(String)` is a primitive custom keyword that always fails.
 You can see the source [here](./Keywords/com/kazurayam/ksbackyard/PrimitiveKeywords.groovy).

-Now I want to quit this test case as soon as `fail(String)` was called more thatn 3 times.
+Now I want to quit a test case as soon as `fail(String)` was called more thatn 3 times.

 Please try running the `Test Cases/TC2_stopAfterGivenNumberOfFailures`: